linode/docs/docs/applications/configuration-management/deploy-a-wordpress-site-using-terraform-and-linode-stackscripts/index.md

 - '[Terraform Input Variables](https://www.terraform.io/intro/getting-started/variables.html)'
 ---

-The Linode Terraform provider supports [StackScripts](/docs/platform/stackscripts/).
-StackScripts allow you to automate the deployment of custom systems on top of the available default Linux distribution images or any saved custom images.
-You can create your own StackScripts, use a StackScript created by Linode or use a Community StackScript.
+Linode's Terraform provider supports [StackScripts](/docs/platform/stackscripts/).
+StackScripts allow you to automate the deployment of custom software on top of Linode's default Linux images, or on any of your [saved custom images](/docs/platform/disk-images/linode-images/).
+You can create your own StackScripts, use a StackScript created by Linode, or use a Community StackScript.

 In this guide you will learn how to use a Community StackScript to deploy WordPress on a Linode using Terraform.

+{{< caution >}}
+Following this guide will result in the creation of [billable Linode resources](/docs/platform/billing-and-support/billing-and-payments/#how-hourly-billing-works) on your account.
+To prevent continued billing for these resources, [remove them](#optional-destroy-the-linode-resources) from your account when you have completed the guide, if desired.
+{{< /caution >}}

 ## Before You Begin

-1. Install Terraform on your local computer using the steps found in the Install Terraform section of our [Use Terraform to Provision Linode Environments](https://linode.com/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/#install-terraform) guide.
+1. Install Terraform on your computer by following the *Install Terraform* section of our [Use Terraform to Provision Linode Environments](/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/#install-terraform) guide.

 1. Terraform requires an API access token.
 Follow the [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api-new-manager/#get-an-access-token) guide to obtain one.

+1. If you have not already, [assign Linode's name servers](/docs/platform/manager/dns-manager/#use-linode-s-name-servers-with-your-domain) to your domain at your domain name's registrar.

 1. Browse the existing [StackScripts Library](https://www.linode.com/stackscripts/) to familiarize yourself with common tasks you can complete with existing StackScripts.

-## Use Terraform and StackScripts to Install WordPress
+## Create a Terraform Configuration

+Terraform defines the elements of your Linode infrastructure inside of configuration files.
+Terraform refers to these infrastructure elements as *resources*.
+Once you declare your Terraform configuration, you then *apply* it, which results in the creation of those resources on the Linode platform.

 ### Create the Terraform Configuration File

-After completing the steps found in the **Install Terraform** section of our [Use Terraform to Provision Linode Environments](https://linode.com/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/#install-terraform) guide, you can begin creating the resources needed to deploy WordPress on a Linode using Terraform.

-1. Ensure you are in the `terraform` directory.
+1. Ensure that you are in the `terraform` directory.

         cd ~/terraform